-Among toxic metals threatening human health, lead is by far the prime contaminant in this class.
-Historically, sources of lead exposure comprised pyrolytic zinc ore refinement, indoor and outdoor paints, fuels to which lead was added as antiknock agent, conduits distributing drinking water, and the usage of lead as corrosive-resistant building material.
-Drafting and
+Among toxic metals threatening human health, lead is by far the prime contaminant.
+Historically, sources of lead exposure comprised pyrolytic zinc ore refinement, indoor and outdoor paints, fuels to which lead was added as an antiknock agent, conduits distributing drinking water, and the use of lead as corrosive-resistant building material.
+Drafting and reinforcing regulations banning lead in most applications took until the end of the previous century in the developed world, but legislation or its enforcement lag behind in middle- and low-income countries [1].
+Lead is still widely used in manufacturing lead-acid batteries and ammunition.
+In Western countries, coarse and fine particulate containing lead deposited over the previous centuries remains a prime source of exposure (Figure 1) [2], whereas in other countries the gastrointestinal route is an exposure vector due to the environmental contamination